Theater Companies, Production and Shows

 Denver Center Attractions & Denver Center Theatre Company

-The DCPA, a sprawling complex in downtown Denver, hosts more than two dozen productions every year—like touring Broadway musicals, adaptations, premieres and special events.
-A few highlights of the winter/spring schedule are listed below; check www.denvercenter.org for more.
+Downtown Denver’s sprawling DCPA hosts more than two dozen productions every year—like touring Broadway musicals, adaptations, premieres and special events.
+A few highlights of the fall lineup are listed below; check www.denvercenter.org for more.
 The center is at Speer Boulevard and Arapahoe Street in Denver.
-For tickets, call 303-893-4100, or go to TicketsWest outlets at all King Soopers.
+For tickets, call 303-893-4100, or go to TicketsWest outlets at King Soopers.

 Local Theater Company